• Skip to primary navigation

 Taho is best eaten right away for the best flavor and texture.
 If you must save it, refrigerate and consume it within the day.
 To extend its shelf life, refrigerate the ingredients separately and assemble them right before serving.

-Why taho is popular in the Philippines?
+Why is taho popular in the Philippines?

 How do you eat taho?